Templates

 The Exercise Physiology Research Laboratory in the department is dedicated to improving human health through research into basic physiological processes.
 Current research projects focus on investigating specific mechanisms underlying the positive health effects of physical activity and the adverse health effects of mental stress and physical inactivity.
 At present, there is an emphasis on examining cellular pathways associated with inflammation and vascular vasodilatory capacity in response to acute physical and mental challenges.
 Faculty also participate in the VCU RUN LAB, which utilizes evidence from research generated in the lab by students and clinical researchers working side-by-side within the departments of Physical Therapy and Kinesiology and Health Sciences.
 The lab aims to educate both students and the community on best practices for running and running health.
 Over forty faculty, affiliate faculty, staff, and graduate assistants work in the department.

-The Virginia Commonwealth University Department of Mathematics and Applied Mathematics, housed within the College of Humanities and Sciences, has 55 full-time faculty members, approximately 15 masters students, 40 PhD students and about 225 undergraduate math majors.
+The Virginia Commonwealth University Department of Mathematics and Applied Mathematics, housed within the College of Humanities and Sciences, has 45 full-time faculty members, approximately 10 masters students, 40 PhD students and about 150 undergraduate math majors.
 Department members are committed teachers as well as active and productive mathematical researchers, publishing in peer review journals, publishing books, speaking at conference and seminars regionally, nationally, and internationally, reviewing journal articles, organizing conferences and sessions, and collaborating broadly within the mathematical and scientific communities.
 The department offers full-time undergraduate programs leading to the Bachelor of Science.
-Students may choose to concentrate in pure mathematics, applied mathematics, biomathematics, or teach preparation.
-The teacher preparation concentration offers, in partnership with the School of Education, a five-year program leading to both an undergraduate major in mathematics and a Master’s degree in Education.
+Students may choose to concentrate in pure mathematics, applied mathematics, biomathematics, or teacher preparation.
+The teacher preparation concentration offers, in partnership with the School of Education, a double major in secondary education in mathematics leading to certification.
 The department offers full and part-time graduate programs leading to the Master of Mathematical Science.
 In partnership with the Department of Statistical Science and Operations Research, a Doctor of Philosophy in Systems Modeling and Analysis is offered, which focuses on the development of the mathematical and computational skills used to model and analyze real-world systems.
 The doctoral curriculum enables students to expand the frontiers of knowledge through original, relevant research involving quantitative and qualitative complex systems derived from real, contemporary problems facing our world.

-22 tenured/tenure-eligible faculty’s active research currently includes combinatorics, graph theory, linear algebra, optimal control theory, biomathematics, logic and set theory, string theory, and mathematics education.
-Weekly seminars are held on topics such as Biomathematics, Discrete Mathematics, and Analysis, Logic, and Physics.
+26 tenured/tenure-eligible faculty’s active research currently includes combinatorics, graph theory, linear algebra, optimal control theory, biomathematics, logic and set theory, string theory, and mathematics education.
+Weekly seminars are held on topics such as Biomathematics, Discrete Mathematics, Geometry, Mathematics Education, and Analysis, Logic, and Physics.
 Presentations are made by faculty, visiting mathematicians, and students.
 In addition, several times a year distinguished speakers are invited to campus to give presentations that are broadly accessible to students as well as those outside of the math department.
-The Mathematics and Applied Mathematics Department regularly offers continuing education programs for in-service teachers who are teaching mathematics in grades K-12.
-Recently programs were offered for middle school mathematics teachers who wish to be certified to teach Algebra I and for high school mathematics teachers who were preparing to teach the new high school mathematics course Algebra, Functions and Data Analysis.

 The Department of Military Science and Leadership at Virginia Commonwealth University (VCU), housed within the College of Humanities and Sciences, is a partnership program with the University of Richmond Reserve Officers’ Training Corps (ROTC) Spider Battalion.
 100 and 200 level classes are taught at the University of Richmond, Virginia Commonwealth University and Longwood University.
 300 and 400 level courses are taught at the University of Richmond and Longwood University.
 Students attend military science classes at the institution closest to their school.
 Army ROTC provides individuals with the tools, training, and experiences they need to become Officers in the U.S. Army.